MagnusHjornhede/Applied-AI-Coursework-Archive/README.md

 - The Zoo dataset illustrates how SOMs group similar entities through feature-based proximity.
 - The MNIST dataset demonstrates how the same principle scales to complex, high-dimensional image data.
 - SOMs reveal structure in unlabeled data, providing both visualization and clustering in one interpretable framework.

-**Analogy — How a SOM Works**
-Imagine a **rubber sheet** stretched above a table covered with scattered magnets, where each magnet represents a data point.
-As the sheet is lowered, parts of it **pull toward the nearest magnets**, while nearby regions move along to stay smooth.
-Over time, the sheet reshapes to **mirror the layout of the magnets** — nearby magnets create nearby dips.
-Similarly, in a SOM, each neuron learns to represent nearby data points, and neighboring neurons adapt together, forming a **2D landscape of your data** where **closeness means similarity**.